artuknees/Simple-ui/README.md

 # Simple-ui
-This is just a simple UI tempolate for python development with Flask and Vue.js
+This is just a simple UI template for Python development with Flask and Vue.js